Amanda Thacker

 Time Management

-The darker-wood table within our kitchen table is covered in carvings.
+The darker-wood is covered in carvings.
 An alien head.
 A car composed of right-angles.
-A spaceship abducting a cow, eternally in-process.
+A spaceship abducting a cow — in-beam for all of eternity.

 One of four housemates sits there, directly opposite me, still in his PJs.
 Every 15 minutes or so, he shifts his attention between painting a fish on a small piece of driftwood (soon to be added to the growing-collection of driftwood fish lining the windowsill) and reading a book.